StuartRiffle/YellowLISP/README.md

 The interpreter works in the normal way: it parses source into an AST of variant nodes, encodes that AST into CONS cells, and then evaluates them.
 Lexical scoping is implemented by keeping a map of symbol overrides on the stack as EVAL calls itself.

-Square brackets and parentheses are treated the same way.
+Square brackets and parentheses are interchangeable.
 I like brackets better because you don't have to press shift to type them, and I can read code more easily for some reason.
+Backquote is also accepted as quote, because I type that by mistake a lot.

-Garbage collection is mark-and-sweep, and considers everything in the global scope, and in the lexical scopes of the current callstack, to be reachable.
+Garbage collection is mark-and-sweep, and considers everything that's in the global scope, and in the function scopes of the current callstack, to be reachable.
 If GC fails to free at least 10% of the cell table capacity, the table is expanded by 1.5x, to avoid situations where an almost-full cell table triggers GC over and over again.

-Tiny strings (3 characters or less) are stored directly in the CONS cell.
-Longer ones are stored in a string table, which is indexed by the data in the CONS cell.
+Tiny strings (4 characters or less) are stored directly in the CONS cell.
+Longer ones are stored in a string table, and just indexed by the CONS cell.
 Duplicate strings are pooled and reference counted, and released by the GC when no longer in use.

 Runtime errors are handled as exceptions, and are caught by the REPL.
 Asserts and unexpected C++ exceptions are surfaced as "internal" errors.
 Those cases are bugs and need fixing.

 ## Feature support

-- [x] Runs and appears to work
+- [x] Runs and appears to work so far
 - [x] Lexical scoping
 - [x] Garbage collection
 - [ ] Macros